Gman-Superfly/Hallucinations_Noisy_Channels/README.md

 *   **Error Correction as Trajectory Stabilization:** We can view the LLM as a noisy communication channel, where the "message" is the intended concept and "noise" is the semantic ambiguity from the prompt or model biases.
 Shannon's noisy channel coding theorem provides a capacity limit for reliable communication.
 If the prompt's information content is below this capacity, errors (hallucinations) are inevitable.
 Prompting techniques like **Chain-of-Thought (CoT)** can be modeled as a form of error-correcting code.
 By forcing the model to generate intermediate reasoning steps, CoT adds redundancy to the semantic signal.
 This "semantic parity check" helps stabilize the trajectory, allowing it to detect and correct deviations before settling on a final answer.
 This is analogous to how Hamming codes use parity bits to correct errors in digital communication.

 *   **Thermodynamic Inefficiency of Hallucinations:** Drifting, chaotic trajectories are computationally inefficient.
-According to **Landauer's principle**, every irreversible bit of information erasure dissipates a minimum amount of energy ($kT \ln 2$).
+According to **Landauer's principle**, every irreversible bit of information erasure dissipates a minimum amount of energy (kT ln 2).
 An inefficient search through the latent space, involving many corrective steps and high uncertainty, corresponds to greater entropy production and thus higher energy consumption.
 A well-guided trajectory that quickly converges is thermodynamically efficient.
 This provides a physical grounding for the intuition that confused, hallucinatory reasoning is more "difficult" for the model, linking informational stability directly to computational cost.

 ### 6. Discussion and Testable Hypotheses